 Minoxidil for Beard Growth

-Both topical and oral minoxidil are common treatments for hair loss conditions on the scalp.
+Oral and topical minoxidil are common treatments for hair loss conditions on the scalp.
 More recently, minoxidil has been used for beard growth.
-This safe, non-invasive beard treatment may be the key to restoring your looks and confidence.

-Continue reading to discover more about using minoxidil for beard growth, including treatment options and common side effects.
+Keep reading to discover more about using minoxidil to encourage beard growth, including treatment options, benefits and common side effects.

 Table of Contents